earphone/Just-BCS-Things/Random Scripts/README.txt

 		Choose PDF file
 		Says "Finished" when done
 	FlattenPDf
-		Asks user to choose a PDF file to flatten
-		If file exists then asks user if it's ok to continue Flattens and saves as new file within same folder with "_FLATTENED" added to the title
+		Asks user to choose a PDF file to flatten or can be drag and dropped onto the script If file exists then asks user if it's ok to continue Flattens and saves as new file within same folder with "_FLATTENED" added to the title

 Log:
+	***10/02/2015***
+	Added in ability to drag and drop files onto FlattenPDF
 	***09/29/2015***
 	Fixed Error Handling with Check Error Sub
 	***09/28/2015***